morgenthum/lambda-heights/README.md

 ## Description

 Lambda-Heights is a fast paced game.
-You play a small lambda letter which can jump and move left and right.
+You play a small lambda letter which can move and jump around.
 You need to jump onto layers to move upwards.
 Meanwhile the screen also moves upward - so you need to hold the velocity.
 If the bottom of the screen touches the player, the game is over.

 ![Ingame screenshot](https://github.com/morgenthum/lambda-heights/blob/master/screenshot.png "Ingame")

 ## Features

-- Games are always recorded to the local disk.
+- Games are recorded to the local disk, so you can watch your games again by choosing the replay in the replay menu.
-- Watch your games again by choosing the replay in the replay menu.
+- You can adjust the update rate by pressing plus (+) or minus (-) during a replay, which results in slower or faster motion.

 ## Controls

 - A or left arrow = Move left
 - D or right arrow = Move right
-- Space = Jump
+- W, space or up arrow = Jump
 - Esc = Pause / Exit

 ### Jump tricks

 - Double your jump impulse by having a velocity higher than 750.
-- If you are jumping and the bottom of the player is inside a layer, you can jump again, which results in very high jumps.
+- If you are jumping and the bottom of the player is inside a layer, you can jump again, which results in a very high jump.

 ## Implementation